awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-cli.md

    aws transcribe start-transcription-job \
    ```

-   A '`>`' appears on the next line and you can now continue adding required parameters, as described in the next step\.
+   A '`>`' appears on the next line, and you can now continue adding required parameters, as described in the next step\.

    You can also omit the '`\`' and append all parameters, separating each with a space\.